 § 95105.
 Recordkeeping Requirements.

-Each reporting entity that is required to report greenhouse gases under this article, except as provided in section , must keep records as required by 40 CFR §98.3(g)-(h) with the following qualifications.
+Each reporting entity that is required to report greenhouse gases under this article, except as provided in section 95103(a)(9), must keep records as required by 40 CFR §98.3(g)-(h) with the following qualifications.

 (a) Duration.
-Reporting entities with a compliance obligation under the Cap-and-Trade Regulation in any year of the current compliance period must maintain all records specified in 40 CFR §98.3(g), and records associated with revisions to emissions data reports as provided under 40 CFR §98.3(h), for a period of ten years from the date of emissions data report certification.
+Reporting entities with a compliance obligation under the Cap-and-Invest Regulation in any year of the current compliance period must maintain all records specified in 40 CFR §98.3(g), and records associated with revisions to emissions data reports as provided under 40 CFR §98.3(h), for a period of ten years from the date of emissions data report certification.
 The retained documents, including GHG emissions data and input data, covered product data and associated inputs; data associated with thermal energy provided, sold, purchased, or acquired; and, data associated with electricity provided, sold, purchased, or acquired, must be sufficient to allow for verification of each emissions data report.
-Reporting entities that do not have a compliance obligation under the Cap-and-Trade Regulation during any year of the current compliance period must maintain required records for a period of five years from the date of certification.
+Reporting entities that do not have a compliance obligation under the Cap-and-Invest Regulation during any year of the current compliance period must maintain required records for a period of five years from the date of certification.

-(b) ARB Requests for Records.
-Copies of any records or other materials maintained under the requirements of 40 CFR Part 98 or this article must be made available to the Executive Officer upon request, within 14 days of receipt of such request by the designated representative of the reporting entity, unless a different schedule is agreed to by ARB.
+(b) CARB Requests for Records.
+Copies of any records or other materials maintained under the requirements of 40 CFR Part 98 or this article must be made available to the Executive Officer upon request, within 14 days of receipt of such request by the designated representative of the reporting entity, unless a different schedule is agreed to by CARB.
 This includes, but is not limited to, information used to quantify or report emissions and product data in the emissions data report, underlying monitoring and metering data, invoices of receipts or deliveries, sales transaction data, calculation methods, protocols used, analysis results, calibration records, electricity transaction data, and other relevant information.

 (c) GHG Monitoring Plan for Facilities and Suppliers.
-Each facility operator or supplier that reports under 40 CFR Part 98, each facility operator or supplier with emissions equal to or exceeding 25,000 MT CO₂e (including biomass-derived CO₂ emissions and geothermal emissions), and each facility operator or supplier with a compliance obligation under the Cap-and-Trade Regulation in any year of the current compliance period, must complete and retain for review by a verifier or ARB a written GHG Monitoring Plan that meets the requirements of 40 CFR §98.3(g)(5).
+Each facility operator or supplier that reports under 40 CFR Part 98, each facility operator or supplier with emissions equal to or exceeding 25,000 MT CO₂e (including biomass-derived CO₂ emissions and geothermal emissions), and each facility operator or supplier with a compliance obligation under the Cap-and-Invest Regulation in any year of the current compliance period, must complete and retain for review by a verifier or CARB a written GHG Monitoring Plan that meets the requirements of 40 CFR §98.3(g)(5).
 For facilities, the Plan must also include the following elements, as applicable:

 (1) All fuel use measurement devices used for emissions calculations or product data must be clearly identified, and the plan must indicate how data from these devices are incorporated into the emissions data report.